Skip to Main Content

 Planning a Visit

 Le Comptoir is located at 484 West Jianguo Road in Xuhui, within the Capella Shanghai property at Jian Ye Li.
-The price range sits at the top tier for Shanghai dining (¥¥¥¥), consistent with the awards profile and the tasting menu format.
+The price range sits at about $60 per person, consistent with the tasting menu format.
 The restaurant runs breakfast, lunch, and dinner, making it accessible across multiple visit types.
 For the full expression of what the kitchen does, the six-course tasting menu is the clearest route.
 Those interested in the wine program should ask about the seasonal pairing on the current rotation; the premium pairing is available for those wanting the extended domestic-and-international format.
 Le Bar and La Terrace both function as independent destinations and are worth factoring into the visit's timing, particularly for pre-dinner drinks or a post-dinner pause before the bill arrives.

 For French fine dining in other contexts, Sézanne in Tokyo operates in a related idiom, and Hotel de Ville Crissier represents the European reference point.
 Across China, high-end tables worth tracking include Xin Rong Ji in Beijing, Ru Yuan in Hangzhou, Xin Rong Ji in Chengdu, Chef Tam's Seasons in Macau, Imperial Treasure Fine Chinese Cuisine in Guangzhou, and Dai Yuet Heen in Nanjing.